 The "Platform for Single Cell Genomics and Epigenomics" is a joint Venture between the University of Bonn and the German Center for Neurodegenerative Diseases (DZNE).
 Both institutions seek to conjointly increase their expert knowledge in the areas of genomics and bioinformatics.
 Particular focus lies on the development and application of tools and technologies for single-cell genomics and on providing these technologies for internal and external collaborators.

 The laboratory space of the platform is situated in the new DZNE building B, the bioinformatics unit is located at the LIMES Institute.
 Both units are closely collaborating.

 Some of the technologies offered at PRECISE are listed below:

-- SMART-seq2: SMART-seq2 (Picelli et al., Nature Methods, 2013, Picelli et al., Nature Protocols, 2014) is the scRNA-seq method with the highest sensitivity, allows the sequencing of the entire transcript and it entirely relies on off-the-shelf reagents.
-SMART-seq2 is, therefore, the best choice when it comes to the study of splice variants, SNPs or monoallelic gene expression.
-It also allows for combination of transcriptomics and proteomics data by means of index sorting (Paul et al., Cell, 2015).
+SMART-Seq2 (Picelli et al., Nat.
+Methods, 2013) is the single cell RNA-seq (scRNA-seq) method with the highest sensitivity.
+It allows sequencing of the transcriptomes of hundreds of cells in parallel, over the entire transcript length and entirely relies on off-the-shelf reagents.
+SMART-seq2 is the best choice when it comes to the study of splice variants, SNPs or monoallelic gene expression.
+Library preparation costs are significantly reduced by using an in-house version of Tn5 transposase (Picelli et al., Genome Research, 2014).